Statistical and computational trade-offs in estimation of sparse principal components: Introduction

+This result shows that there is a fundamental trade-off between statistical and computational efficiency in the estimation of sparse principal components, and that there is in general no consistent sequence of randomised polynomial time estimators in this regime.
+Interestingly, in a high effective sample size regime, where even randomised polynomial time estimators can be consistent, we are able to show in Theorem~\ref{ThmRateOptimal} that under additional distributional assumptions, a modified (but still polynomial time) version of $\hat{v}^{\mathrm{SDP}}$ attains the minimax optimal rate.
+Thus, the trade-off disappears for a sufficiently high effective sample size, at least over a subset of the parameter space.

-This result shows that there is a fundamental trade-off between statistical and computational efficiency in the estimation of sparse principal components, and that the estimator $\hat{v}^{\mathrm{SDP}}$ essentially achieves the optimal rate of convergence among estimators that are computable for even moderate datasets.
-Statistical and computational trade-offs have also recently been studied in the context of convex relaxation algorithms \citep{ChandrasekaranJordan2013}, submatrix signal detection \citep{MaWu2013,ChenXu2014}, sparse linear regression \citep{ZWJ2014} and community detection \citep{HWX2014}.
-Given the importance of computationally feasible algorithms with good statistical performance in today's era of Big Data, it seems clear that understanding the extent of this phenomenon in different settings will represent a key challenge for theoreticians in the coming years.
+Statistical and computational trade-offs have also recently been studied in the context of convex relaxation algorithms \citep {ChandrasekaranJordan2013}, submatrix signal detection \citep {MaWu2013,ChenXu2014}, sparse linear regression \citep{ZWJ2014}, community detection \citep{HWX2014} and sparse canonical correlation analysis \citep{GMZ2014}.
+Given the importance of computationally feasible algorithms with good statistical performance in today's era of big data, it seems clear that understanding the extent of this phenomenon in different settings will represent a key challenge for theoreticians in the coming years.